loiscodes/pomodoro-js/README.md

     * Function blocks
     * Intro to the DOM
 ### learn-js-two
+**TBD**
+Goal: Creating a list of pomodoros with a cool down component.
 * More DOM
-    * Changing the style like adding and removing CSS classes
+    * learn: Changing the style like adding and removing CSS classes
+    * implement: adding and removing classes
 * Variables
-    * Strings and escape sequences
+    * learn/implement: Strings and escape sequences
-    * Complex Variables: Objects and arrays
+    * learn/implement: Complex Variables: Objects and arrays
+* Loops
+    * learn: while, do while, for, for in, for of
+    * implement: for of loop

+### learn-js-three
+**TBD**
+Goal: Using the time type field to allow users to customize their focus time.
+Add additional features to allow User to customize the cool down time, able to delete or move pomodoros as well as add a description
+* Data Manipulation
+    * learn: String manipulation, array manipulation, and object manipulation, Saving data using local storage
+    * implement: string manipulation, array manipulation, possible object manipulation
+### learn-js-four
+**TBD**
+Goal: Learn about Classes and separation of concerns by breaking out the pomodoro features, the list features, and the styling features.
+* Classes

+### learn-js-five
+**TBD**
+Goal: Learn about APIs
+* REST and the verbs
+* fetch
+* async/await
+* The ES5 way: XMLHttpRequest